-- If you are applying to sponsor under the humanitarian sponsorship program (through Uniting for Ukraine or Processes for Cubans, Haitians, Nicaraguans, and Venezuelans) you must sign a Declaration of Financial Support form.
+- If you are applying to sponsor under the humanitarian sponsorship program (such as through Uniting for Ukraine) you must sign a Declaration of Financial Support form.
 This commitment assures the U.S. government that if needed, you will financially support the newcomers you seek to sponsor for up to two years.
 While the declaration is not meant to be legally binding, it’s important to recognize that beneficiaries will likely need your initial help, including financially, as they work to rebuild their lives and become self-sufficient.
 Most newcomers of working age are self-sufficient within a matter of months.

 There’s no set amount required for humanitarian sponsorship.
 But you and your group should plan to raise at least $3,000 for each person sponsored.
 This money will help the family get settled in the first days and weeks after their arrival in the U.S. before they secure employment.

 Not all sponsor groups start out with the financial resources needed to sponsor newcomers—but often, members of your community are eager to help.
 See our Fundraising Tips and Tools for information about ways to fundraise to meet newcomers’ basic needs.